 Fact: staying in is just as romantic as going out, if not more so.
 Who wants to go out for V-Day anyway?
-Packed restaurants, fixed menus (at elevated prices), cheesy decorations… there are so many better ways to do it, none of which involve leaving the comfort of your house.
+Packed restaurants, fixed menus (at elevated prices), cheesy decorations… There are so many better ways to do it, none of which involve leaving the comfort of your own home.
 So dress up, put on a romantic playlist and pop the champagne: love is in the air and this Valentine’s Day at home is set to be the best yet.

 There’s nothing more indulgent than a really well-considered, flawlessly executed afternoon tea, and Cutter & Squidge is up there with the best of them.
-For Valentine’s Day 2022, the bakery is offering to deliver its tempting Valentine’s afternoon tea straight to your door.
-The Valentine’s Day Afternoon Tea for two includes tea, red velvet loaves, brownies and scones with clotted cream and jam.
-If you’re craving a little more, you can add extras like hot chocolate and salted caramel fudge. £29.99, cutterandsquidge.com
+For Valentine’s Day 2023, their much-loved Valentine’s special is back, delivering its tempting, 100 percent vegetarian afternoon tea straight to your door, including tea, red velvet loaves, brownies and scones with clotted cream and jam.
+Add a bottle of prosecco for that extra pizazz. £32.99, cutterandsquidge.com

-At this point, we’re all heartily bored by our own cooking skills (or lack thereof).
-But don’t settle for your standard local pizza takeout on Valentine’s Day.
-There are now countless restaurants offering their culinary creations to takeaway, so you can experience first-class cooking at home.
+Takeaway fans, don’t settle for your standard local pizza takeout on Valentine’s Day.
+Post lockdown, countless restaurants have pivotted to also offering their culinary creations to takeaway, so you can experience first-class cooking at home.
 Clever app Supper London has the cream of London restaurants on its books, including Zuma, Nobu, 45 Jermyn Street and Hide, plus many more.
-And no dodgy delivery drivers, spilt soup or cold pasta – it sends its precious packages out on high-tech Japanese scooters, equipped to keep food at its optimum temperature. supperlondon.com
+And no dodgy delivery drivers, spilt soup or cold pasta: Supper sends its precious packages out on high-tech Japanese scooters, equipped to keep food at its optimum temperature. supperlondon.com

-Thanks to Cook School’s clever boxes of fresh ingredients put together with children in mind.
-Each box contains all the ingredients you need to create a delicious meal for four people, and a simple, step-by-step recipe card for children to follow with their parents.
+Thanks to Cook School’s clever boxes of fresh ingredients put together with children in mind, your mini-mes can cook up a storm on V-Day.
+Each box contains all the ingredients you need to create a delicious meal or treat for four people, and a simple, step-by-step recipe card for children to follow with their parents.
 These easy-to-follow instructions are written by award-winning children’s cookbook author and co-founder of Cook School, Amanda Grant, and have been thoroughly tested by children.
-For breakfast in bed, its delicious Valentine’s Day Granola will be just the ticket. £20 for a box, cookschool.shop
+For a Valentine’s special, try the tasty chocolate kisses. £15, cookschool.club